-Contrary to popular belief, the burning sensation you get when you exercise intensely is caused not by lactic acid (another fuel source) but by a buildup of hydrogen ions, a byproduct of glycolysis, which can inhibit muscle contraction, giving you “wobbly knees” after a minute or so of full-out running or cycling.
+Glycolysis relies on energy converted from carbohydrates (glucose) into ATP.
+The burning sensation you feel during exercise is caused by a buildup of hydrogen ions, a byproduct of glycolysis, which can inhibit muscle contraction, resulting in wobbly knees after a minute or so of full-out effort.

-The more you train your glycolytic system, however, the better you’re able to buffer these ions and the faster you can recover between sets of medium-to-high-intensity exercise.
+The more you train your glycolytic system, however, the better you’re able to buffer these ions and the faster you can recover between sets.

-The discomfort that comes from glycolytic training is well worth it.
-Increasingly, fitness pros are recommending this type of training for people who want to gain muscle, lose fat and get the most out of their time at the gym.
+Fitness pros recommend this approach for people who want to gain muscle, lose fat, and get the most out of their time at the gym.

-One reason glycolytic training burns fat so effectively is that it creates a significant “metabolic disturbance,” Nelson explains.
+Glycolytic training burns fat so effectively because it creates a significant “metabolic disturbance,” he explains.
 And recovering from it requires work from all three energy systems.
-In this way, glycolytic training improves not only the functioning of each individual system, but also your ability to transition smoothly
+In this way, glycolytic training improves the functioning of each individual system, and the ability to transition smoothly among them.

-Nelson argues that such “metabolic flexibility” is a significant, though little-known, component of long-term health and fitness.
-“Diabetics and obese people can’t transition well between energy systems — they’re metabolically inflexible,” he says.
-“Smart training doesn’t just develop the three systems in isolation — it also develops your ability to transition from one fuel source to another so all three metabolic pathways work together effectively.”
+Metabolic flexibility is a significant component of long-term health and fitness, Nelson notes, and “smart training doesn’t just develop the three systems in isolation — it also develops your ability to transition from one fuel source to another so all three metabolic pathways work together effectively.”